 It’s not uncommon for divorces to become hot, conflict-riddled affairs.
 Emotions run high, feelings have often been hurt, and there tends to be a great deal of animosity and ill will.

-All too often, threats and domestic violence rear their ugly heads and participants must take steps to keep safe.
+All too often, threats and domestic violence rear their ugly heads, and participants must take steps to keep safe.
 In Washington, protection orders serve as a legal means of accomplishing this.

 Types Of Protection Orders: